syncfusion-content/windowsforms-docs/WindowsForms/SfTabbedForm/Overview.md

 # Overview

-The `SfTabbedForm` is a window control which provide the tabbed UI like browser appearance and the tabs can be load into form's title bar or displayed just below the title bar.
+The Tabbed form is used to display tabbed user interface.
+Users can add any number of tabs and each tab can contain any number of controls.
+The tabs can be load into form's title bar or displayed just below the title bar.

 ## Key Features

 Following are the key features of the SfTabbedForm:

+* Easy to navigate through the tabs.
+* Image can be added to the tabs for intuitive user interface.
+* Close the tabs using close button in tab header.
-* Tabs customization: Customizes the appearance of the tabs and load the tabs into form's title bar.
+* Customize the appearance of the tabs.
-* TitleBar customization: Customizes the appearance of the title bar.
+* Customizes the appearance of the title bar.
+* Smooth scrolling behavior even when tabs overflow onto the tab panel.